Hub map

 To appreciate its role, compare it with the files you already know.
 The table below clarifies how each file communicates with automated systems.
 Notice that llms.txt is the only one designed for LLM consumption, prioritizing curated content over blanket instructions.

 When an AI agent retrieves information, it may first fetch your llms.txt to understand your site's structure and identify expert sources.
-For instance, in our analysis of citation patterns for e-commerce brands, we found that product category pages listed in llms.txt with context notes like '[Expert buying guide]' were cited more frequently than those only present in sitemaps.
+For instance, in our analysis of citation patterns for e-commerce brands, txt with context notes like '[Expert buying guide]' were cited more frequently than those only present in sitemaps.
 This direct influence on citation behavior makes llms.txt a critical component of any AI visibility strategy.

 Comparison of robots.txt, sitemap.xml, and llms.txt